-Children who may be particularly vulnerable It is vital that children receive the right help and support at the right time to address unmet needs and identify risks to prevent issues from escalating.
-To ensure that all of our pupils receive equal protection, we will give special consideration to children including those who are:
+It is vital that children receive the right help and support at the right time to address unmet needs and identify risks to prevent issues from escalating.
+To ensure that all of our pupils receive equal protection, we will give special consideration to children who are:

 - Disabled and have special educational needs

 - Have special educational needs (with or without a Health Care Plan)

 - Young carers

 - Living in temporary accommodation

 - Subject to a Child Protection Plan

-- Children In Our Care/Looked After Children
+- Looked After/Post Looked After

 - Privately fostered.